EXTENDED DEADLINE (March 5th, 2017): CFA: The Epistemology of Disagreement; University of Tartu Graduate Conference

 Please send all submissions to email@example.com

-Essays should be no more than 6000 words.
-Please include the following information in a separate file from the main text: title of paper, abstract of no more than 300 words, author's name, author's institutional affiliation, author's email address.
+Abstracts should be around 800-1000 words.
+Please include the following information in a separate file from the main text: title of paper, author's name, author's institutional affiliation, author's email address.

 Conference will take place 25th-26th March 2017.